With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 "A cry for survival comes from the planet itself,'' the president said in his inaugural address.
 "A cry that can't be any more desperate or any more clear now.''

-"I think it’s fair to say that once your past covid, climate is going to rank as high as anything on the priority agenda for the new administration," said Adam Zurofsky, the executive director of Rewiring American, a non-profit dedicated to combating climate change through the electrification of the US economy.
+"It's fair to say that once you're past COVID, climate is going to rank as high as anything on the priority agenda for the new administration," said Adam Zurofsky, the executive director of Rewiring America, a nonprofit dedicated to combating climate change through the electrification of the US economy.

-Cancelling the pipeline is likely to cause tension with the US's neighbor to the north.
-Canada has the third-largest oil reserve in the world.
-The fossil fuel is the country's top export.
+Canceling the pipeline is likely to cause tension with the the neighbor to the north.
+Canada has the third-largest oil reserve in the world, and fossil fuel is the country's top export.

-"For Canadians, we are talking about $100 billion in (annual) exports," from the pipeline, Alberta Premier Jason Kenney said on Monday responding to rumors Biden would kill the project, AFP reported.
+"For Canadians, we are talking about $100 billion in [annual] exports," from the pipeline, Alberta Premier Jason Kenney told the Agence France-Presse news agency on Monday, responding to rumors Biden would kill the project.
 "So this is a matter that touches on Canada's vital economic interests."

 Dropping the project would kill jobs in both countries and would make the US more dependent on OPEC oil imports, he added.

-Canadian President Justin Trudeau had spoken with Biden and other US officials to make a case for the pipeline in recent days and weeks.
+Canadian Prime Minister Justin Trudeau had spoken with Biden and other US officials to make a case for the pipeline in recent days and weeks.

 "It makes things a little bit more uncomfortable for Trudeau in a domestic context," Ryan Katz-Rosene, a politics professor at the University of Ottawa, told AFP.